GWTReact/gwt-react/DOCUMENTATION.md

 6. Type <code>npm run build:min</code> to produce a production minified bundle.
 The Javascript you need to include in your application will be output to _gwt-react/dist/lib/gwt-react-bundle.min.js_

+Under gwt-react/dist/lib you will find additional bundles that include common combinations of projects offered by GWTReact